SansegoTek/DFKQuestRunner/README.md

 Some people are comfortable with that risk - their password is strong, maybe their drive is encrypted, they use 2FA on their OS, they lock their laptop in a safe when they are not using it.
 Other people would prefer that the private key file never touches their hard drive, and so create it on a secure USB drive which it never leaves (you can configure this - see the configuration section below).
 There are no doubt plenty of other methods.
 Again, education is key.

 When you export your private key from MetaMask, you might be tempted to copy/paste it into the application.
-Are you absolutely sure you don't have a silent virus on your machine that reads the contents of your clipboard?
-Or there's the possibility of leaving it lying around in your clipboard, and then accidentally pasting it into a discord.
+Are you absolutely sure you don't have any malware on your machine that could read the contents of your clipboard?
+And there's the possibility of leaving the private key lying around in your clipboard, and then accidentally pasting it into a discord.
 Typing it in to the application, rather than copy/pasting, would be safer.
-Yes, it takes longer and is error prone, but you only have to do it once.
+Yes, it takes longer and is more error prone, but you only have to do it once.

 There is also a risk for source code contributors.
 If you were to inadvertently push your *unencrypted* private key file into GitHub - well, let's just say - [it would be bad](https://www.youtube.com/watch?v=jyaLZHiJJnE).
 There are bots out in the wild that react to GitHub commits in public repos, and scan for anything resembling a private key.
 Your wallet would be emptied before you could say "total protonic reversal", and who ya gonna call to dig you out of that mess?
 Don't be tempted to copy/paste your private key and save it unencrypted anywhere near the git folder structure.